siriobalmelli/fastfec/README.md

 This library uses the [Meson build system](http://mesonbuild.com/index.html),
 	so things will be straightforward.

-If you're on a POSIX, try running `./bootstrap.sh` - chances are things will work
+Try running `./bootstrap.py` - chances are things will work
 	automagically and you'll find yourself with everything built and all tests running.

 ### I'm on Windows || It doesn't work